Freight Shipping from Boise to Dallas

 How much does it cost to ship freight from Boise to Dallas?

-Full truckload (FTL) rates from Boise, ID to Dallas, TX currently range from $3,599-$4,436 for a standard dry van load over the 1,674-mile route.
+Full truckload (FTL) rates from Boise, ID to Dallas, TX currently range $3,599-$4,436 (roughly $2.15-$2.67 per mile over 1,674 miles).
 LTL shipments typically cost $1,121-$1,823 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Dallas?